risk-first/website/Staging-And-Classifying.md

 Let's now _generalize_ what is happening with abstraction.
 To do this, we'll consider the simplest example of abstraction:  _naming a pattern_ of behaviour we see in the real world, such as "Binge Watching" or "Remote Working", or naming a category of insects as "Beetles".

-_Naming_ something seems innocuous, a small thing.
-Consider all the classes, variables, products and systems in software development that have names.
-Do all of these names "factor" correctly to things in the real world?
-Or do they introduce arbitrary classification?
-(For example, you might classify water as "hot" or "cold" while really there is just temperature.)

 ### Using A Known Abstraction

 ![Using A Known Abstraction](images/generated/staging-and-classifying/depending-abstraction.png)